osmial/filediff/README.md

 #### Build command:
 >conan install . --install-folder cmake-build-release --build=missing && cd cmake-build-release && cmake .. -DCMAKE_TOOLCHAIN_FILE=conan_toolchain.cmake -DCMAKE_BUILD_TYPE=Release && cmake --build .

+NOTE: As it's seen in CMakeList.txt file C++ standard is set to C++20 and some features are being in use so to be able to compile the project you need to use at least g++10 or above.

 #### Example usage:

 signature calculation: